kamybagheri1998/hackathon/README.md

 Redon Kurta:

-My personal goal describes my desire to expand my Java Programming skills and get more in depth with UML and project management
+My personal goal describes my desire to expand my Kotlin Programming skills and get more in depth with UML and project management.

 ## 4: Credits